What is issue reproduction and why we are doing it?

 2. Regular additional comments

-- Should be added to issues when it needs additional information that can be useful for the test lead and/or client (some examples are available in the next sections).
+- It should be added to issues when it needs additional information that can be useful for the test lead and/or client (some examples are available in the next sections).

 What are the steps of reproducing?